Mantan21/Genshin-Impact-Wish-Simulator/README.md

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment, then run the command below.
 As default, this project use [Vercel Adapter](https://github.com/sveltejs/kit/tree/master/packages/adapter-vercel) and deployed to [Vercel.com](https://vercel.com)
-Then:

 ```bash
 npm run build